jacurtis813/file-server-project/README.md

 We will need to (execute) the Rufus.exe to install the bootable media builder tool.
 Walk through the prompts for installation.
 Note: Please ensure that your system meets the minimal system requirements.
 (Notated in the image under Rufus)

 4. **Prepare USB Drive**
-<p>Connect your USB drive to the Windows device, and make sure the drive is empty or perform a reformat before beginning the process.</p>
+Connect your USB drive to the Windows device, and make sure the drive is empty or perform a reformat before beginning the process.
 - Connect to Windows Device
 - Open File Explorer
 - Right-Click on the USB Drive > Select Format